qmk/qmk_firmware/keyboards/psuieee/pluto12/readme.md

 Enter the bootloader in 3 ways:

 * **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead.
 * **Keycode in layout**: Press the key mapped to `RESET` if it is available